xinli0928/COVID-Xray/README.md

 ------
 <p><img src="readme/label.png" alt="test" width="600"></p>

-we assign a opacity score $S$ for each COVID-19 positive CXR image in \cite{cohen2020covid} using the scoring system provided by this [paper](https://arxiv.org/abs/2005.11856).
+We first assign a opacity score $S$ for each COVID-19 positive CXR image in \cite{cohen2020covid} using the scoring system provided by this [paper](https://arxiv.org/abs/2005.11856).
 The figure shows an example of how we generate CXR image sequences and assign corresponding radiological trajectory labels (i.e., "Worse", "Stable", "Improved").
 We collect a total of 159 CXT image squences, the data is split it into training/validation/testing sets with 111/16/32 samples.

 COVID-MobileXpert Architecture with Three-player KTD Training